 The purpose of the review is to understand how the statue is perceived, to increase our understanding of the diverse histories and experiences of Regina community members for whom the statue represents a harmful legacy, and to determine the most appropriate treatment of the statue in response to this harmful legacy.
 Options include adding contextual information or artwork, re-interpretation, relocation or removal from Victoria Park.

-On March 31, 2021, City Council approved a recommendation to relocate the statue into storage while Administration proceeds with broader public engagement and working with partners to identify an appropriate future location and contextualization.
+On March 31, 2021, City Council approved a recommendation to relocate the statue into storage while Administration proceeds with broader public engagement and working with community stakeholders and partners to identify an appropriate future location and contextualization.
+A report to Council on the Macdonald statue is planned for 2023.

 For the first phase of consultation, City Administration met with Indigenous Knowledge Keepers and artists, and academics, as well as leadership of local cultural institutions to better understand the nature of the harmful legacy represented by the Macdonald statue and the City’s role as a public institution in telling a complete story.